Sorry, you need to enable JavaScript to visit this website.

 In addition to being an exciting snack to whet the palate with a variety of tastes and textures, charcuterie encourages communal dining and a shared experience.
 Charcuterie boards can also be evocative of a season, with the likes of fresh berries adding color to the neutral hues on a summer board, whereas cold-weather fruits like fig jam and halved pomegranates can spice up a winter aesthetic.

-Regardless of the season, however, some ingredients should always be on a charcuterie board to bring variety, texture, and depth to both the palate and presentation.
+Regardless of the season, however, there are some ingredients that should always be on a charcuterie board to bring variety, texture, and depth to both the palate and presentation.

 Michelle Wallace of b'tween sandwich co.